'Game of Thrones,' 'Fleabag' take top honours at Emmy Awards

 "Most important, this is for the men that we know as the Exonerated Five," said Jerome, naming the five wrongly convicted men who were in the audience.
 They stood and saluted the actor as the crowd applauded them.

-It was the only honour for the acclaimed Netflix series of the evening; "Chornobyl" won the best limited series honour.
+It was the only honour for the acclaimed Netflix series of the evening; "Chernobyl" won the best limited series honour.

+The ceremony was brisk but, without a host, was overly reliant on the hit-and-miss jokes of presenters.
+It was ultimately the surprising wins such as Comer's and the meaningful selections of Porter and Jerome that made the show.

+HBO retained its durable front-runner status with the help of "Game of Thrones"' record-tying 12 wins.
+The channel had a total of 34 awards from Sunday and last weekend's creative arts ceremony.

-She thanked the network and studio behind the project for "supporting me completely and paying me equally because they understood ... when you put value into a person, it empowers that person to get in touch with their own inherent value.
-And where do they put that value, they put it into their work."
+She thanked the network and studio behind the project for "paying me equally because they understood ... when you put value into a person, it empowers that person to get in touch with their own inherent value.
+And where do they put that value, they put it into their work.

 "And so the next time a woman and, especially a woman of colour, because she stands to make 52 cents on the dollar compared to her white male counterpart, tells you what she needs in order to do her job, listen to her," Williams said.